Quick start

 2 usable /31 addresses

-What can I use the Subnet Calculator for?
+When should I use the Subnet Calculator?

-What should I double-check before using the answer?
+What should I double-check before trusting the answer?

 This tool covers IPv4 CIDR math.
 It does not configure routers, validate a live network, or handle IPv6 subnets.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Related tools